 1. American Traditional Tiger Tattoo

 The American Traditional tattoo technique creates a statement design.
-It has a distinct style, defined by thick lines, a limited but bold color palette, and slight shading.
-The colors are often red, green, yellow, and blue, and the combination makes for an exciting piece that has a rebellious feel to it; this is because those on the fringes of society once favored it.
+Thick lines, a limited but bold color palette, and slight shading define its distinct style.
+The colors are often red, green, yellow, and blue, and the combination makes for an exciting piece with a rebellious feel to it because those on the fringes of society once favored it.
 This approach works well with images of animals, including the tiger.
-You can also add other imagery to your design, including flowers, nature, or nautical themes.
+You can add other imagery to your design, including flowers, nature, and nautical themes.
 When deciding on the placement for your piece, it is best to choose somewhere visible, especially if you are not afraid to stand out from the crowd.